“Is this the real life? Is this just fantasy?”

 A big-screen biopic about the group’s career has been in the works for a number of years but has suffered from a number of production issues which included a change of leading star and director.

-Helmed by Dexter Fletcher (Sunshine on Leith, Eddie the Eagle), the film depicts the band’s rise to stardom and their troubles with lead singer Freddie Mercury whose lifestyle would spiral out of control.
-It will also focus on their memorable performance at the Live Aid concert held at Wembley Stadium in 1985.
+Helmed by Dexter Fletcher (Sunshine on Leith, Eddie the Eagle), the film depicts the band’s rise to stardom and their troubles with lead singer Freddie Mercury whose erratic lifestyle would spiral out of control.
+It will also focus on their memorable performance at the Live Aid concert held at the old Wembley Stadium in 1985.

-The role of iconic singer Freddie is being played by American actor Rami Malek who is best known for his Emmy award-winning role as troubled computer hacker Elliot Alderson in the thriller series Mr. Robot.
+The role of Freddie is being played by American actor Rami Malek who is best known for his Emmy award-winning role as troubled computer hacker Elliot Alderson in the thriller series Mr. Robot.
 The actors portraying the rest of the band are Gwilym Lee (Midsomer Murders, Jamestown) as Brian May, Ben Hardy (EastEnders, X-Men: Apocalypse) as Roger Taylor and Joseph Mazzello (Jurassic Park, The Social Network) as John Deacon.

 The remaining cast members for the biopic include Aidan Gillen (Game of Thrones, Peaky Blinders), Lucy Boynton (Sing Street, Murder on the Orient Express), Tom Hollander (Rev, The Night Manager), Allen Leech (Rome, Downton Abbey), Aaron McCusker (Shameless, Fortitude), Ace Bhatti (EastEnders, Three Girls), Michelle Duncan (Atonement, The Broken) and Mike Myers (Wayne’s World, Austin Powers trilogy).